An action plan for Europe

-ERN funded under the Horizon 2020 programme, surveyed the level of remanufacturing activity by sector across the EU It generated a number of high impact actions which could boost remanufacturing, for practitioners, policy-makers and researchers.
-Follow-ons to ERN should address the research pillar, support for the remanufacturing industry; and the policy and strategy needs of business through sector-focussed representation
+ERN, funded under the Horizon 2020 programme, surveyed the level of remanufacturing activity by sector across the EU.
+It generated a number of high impact actions designed to accelerate the uptake of remanufacturing, refurbishment and reconditioning of used products.
+These actions are targeted at economic operators, policy-makers and researchers.
+Follow-on actions to ERN should address the research pillar, support for the remanufacturing industry; and the policy and strategy needs of business through sector-focused representation.

 Manufacturing industry

-Manufacturing industry is the largest employment sector and the biggest contributor to the GDP of industrialized nations (34 million people contributing about 14.5% of the total GDP in EU-27 countries) and so can be considered an important driver of their well-being and prosperity.
-It is also a major consumer of material and energy as well as a significant source of waste (about 14% of the 2,652 million tonnes of waste generated in EU-27 countries in 2008).
+Manufacturing industry is the largest employment sector and the biggest contributor to the GDP of industrialized nations (34 million people contributing about 14.5% of GDP).
+It is also a major consumer of material and energy as well as a significant source of waste (about 14% of the total).
 This impact can be reduced and mitigated by employing Circular Economy principles, high amongst which is the practice of remanufacturing.
-Remanufacturing has proven benefits in material, emissions and financial terms but its scope requires expansion in existing and new product areas.
+Remanufacturing 'moves the dial' in terms of reducing climate changing emissions and greatly improving the efficiency of using CRMs (Critical Raw Materials).
+The greatest challenge is to transfer the expertise developed mostly in the B2B sector (Business to Business) into many categories of (B2C) consumer products.

 The Commission has welcomed the work being done on a Remanufacturing Council.
 There is a clear need to reap the potential of remanufacturing in support of the circular economy.